-Students will receive continuous formative feedback throughout the module and a session towards the end of the term after the first assignment will be dedicated individual tutorials to discuss feedback and further directions for the essays.
+Students will receive continuous formative feedback throughout the module and a session towards the end of the term will be dedicated individual tutorials to discuss feedback and further directions for the edited scene..

 - Provide students with an overview of strands within contemporary Shakespeare performance and scholarship